ANTH 2036 - Anthropology of Conflict and Crisis

 Learning & Teaching Activities

-Learning & Teaching ModesThis course consists of online lectures on MyUni and a two-hour weekly seminar that includes a documenary film series and student presentations.
+Learning & Teaching ModesThis course consists of audio lectures (and notes) made available as MP3 & Word files on MyUni; a documentary film and discussion series; and a one-hour weekly seminar.
 The course structure is designed to provide students with the flexibility to listen to lectures at their own convenience and provide audio-visual content that will enable a higher level of engagement to occur in seminars.